 Submit for an APATX award or apply for Planning Excellence recognition using the link above.
 New users will need to create a ZoomGrants account.
 A simple step-by-step "how-to guide" has been created to assist members with session submittals.
 The conference program will include approximately 65 sessions in 10 tracks including Law and Ethics, Short Course for Elected and Appointed Officials, and other topics to be determined based on the proposed sessions.
-Call for Awards and Planning Excellence ends July 13, 2018.
+Planning Excellence ends July 2, 2018 and APATX Planning Award ends July 13, 2018.

 The American Planning Association - Texas Chapter has a long history of recognizing individuals, organizations, and communities for exemplary contributions to planning through the Chapter's Annual Planning Awards Program.
 Any individual, organization, developer, or consulting firm involved in planning in Texas may participate.